Football: Man City withstand late Watford onslaught to move five points clear

 Roberto Pereyra has already produced some spectacular goals for the Hornets this season and the Argentine was inches away from another when he curled just wide inside 10 minutes.

-City soon took control, though, and Foster made a brilliant save to deny Sane after the German had intercepted a wayward Pereyra pass.

-The former England international also spread himself well to claw away Mahrez's attempted dink over the 'keeper.

-Yet, the best save of the opening half came down the other end when Ederson stretched out his left foot to block Troy Deeney's effort from point-blank range.
+Foster then made great saves to deny Sane and Mahrez when one-on-one, but the best stop of the opening half came down the other end when Ederson stretched out his left foot to block Troy Deeney's effort from point-blank range.

-Moments later, City were finally in front.
-Mahrez's cross picked out Sane unmarked at the back post and he cleverly used his chest to power the ball below Foster.
+City finally broke through five minutes before the break when Mahrez's cross picked out Sane unmarked at the back post and he cleverly used his chest to power the ball below Foster.

 Six minutes into the second half, the visitors struck again when Gabriel Jesus - who endured another lean night in front of goal in the absence of Aguero - at least made a contribution as a provider by pulling the ball back for Mahrez to fire home.